youyifong/tsp/installation.md

-Create a virtual env on Linux

-optionally, -p /app/software/Python/3.9.6-GCCcore-11.2.0/bin/python can be added to the virtualenv command
+Create a virtual env on Linux.
+Optionally, -p /app/software/Python/3.9.6-GCCcore-11.2.0/bin/python can be added to the virtualenv command

 >mkdir tspenv